clugen/MOCluGen/README.md

   `lengthStd`    | Standard deviation of line lengths.
   `lateralStd`   | Cluster "fatness", i.e., the standard deviation of the distance from each point to the respective line, in both *x* and *y* directions.
 This distance is obtained from the normal distribution with zero mean.
   `totalPoints`  | Total points in generated data.
 These will be randomly divided between clusters using the half-normal distribution with unit standard deviation.
+  `linePtsDist`  | Optional parameter which specifies the distribution of points along lines.
+Possible values are `'unif'` (default) and `'norm'`.
+The former will distribute points uniformly along lines, while the latter will use a normal distribution (mean equal to the line center, standard deviation equal to one sixth of the line length).
+In the latter case, the line includes three standard deviations of the normal distribution, meaning that there is a small chance that some points are projected outside line limits.

 ## Return values